enlighterOrg/crszu/README.md

 # crszu

-Capthca Regonization for SZU Authentication
+Capthca Regonization for SZU Authentication (https://auth.szu.edu.cn/cas.aspx).

+Recognition rate is above 80%.

 ## How to use?